(Updated February 2024)

 • Pension and Health Coverage

-WGA signatory companies are required to make pension and health contributions on all projects covered under the MBA, paid at the rate of 11.25% to the Pension Plan, 11.5% to the Health Fund, and 0.5% to the new Paid Parental Benefit Fund.
+WGA signatory companies are required to make pension and health contributions on all projects covered under the MBA, paid at the rate of 11.25% to the Pension Plan, 11.5% to the Health Fund (12.5% effective May 2, 2024), and 0.5% to the Paid Parental Benefit Fund.

 To become eligible for one year of Health Fund coverage, you must have covered earnings reported to the Fund (and contributions paid on those amounts) during a period of four or fewer consecutive calendar quarters equal to the current Writers Guild of America minimum for a one-hour network prime-time story and teleplay (See the current earnings minimum).
 Please be aware that the minimum to qualify will increase on May 2 each year of the MBA with any negotiated increases in Guild minimums.